\\\ Pet Holidays

 Cat Holiday Checklist

-If you’re going on holiday then a cat carrier is essential that allows a cat to see out when travelling, is comfortable, allows the cat room to get up and turn around and above all else, is secure.
+A cat carrier is essential that allows a cat to see out when travelling, is comfortable, allows your cat room to get up and turn around and above all else, is secure.
 Your cat should wear a collar and ID tag and perhaps considerations made to microchip your cat before travelling if not already.
 A collar with a GPS tracking system attached is also a consideration.

 Professional Cat Sitting Companies